stratis-storage/stratis-docs/content/multi-threading.md

 ----------------
 Both the `stratisd` udev channel and the dbus channel are "unbounded channels".
-These "unbounded" channels are actually bounded, but the bound on the number of messages allowed is the max value of usize.
-It is assumed that other machine limits will be encountered before usize MAX number of messages is added to the channel.
+These "unbounded" channels are actually bounded, but the bound on the number of messages allowed on the channel is the maximum value of the Rust usize type.
+It is assumed that other machine limits will be encountered before the number of messages on the channel reaches that limit.
 Because both channels are unbounded, tasks do not block placing a message on the channel, sending always succeeds.

 We chose to make the dbus channel unbounded, as there exist two situations where a large number of messages may be placed on the channel.
 When a pool